Brad Walker (footballer): Port Vale

 On 2 June 2021, Walker agreed a two-year deal with League Two club Port Vale, becoming Darrell Clarke's first signing as manager.
 He started the first five league games of the 2021–22 season before he struggled with a knee injury, which required an injection and time to heal.
 He returned to the midfield three upon his recovery, though was also asked to play in the middle of a central defensive three at times due to his expansive passing range.
 He was praised by acting manager Andy Crosby for his performances towards the end of the campaign.
 He scored his first goal for the "Valiants" on 9 April, as his "stunning long-range winner" secured a 3–2 win over Oldham Athletic at Vale Park.
 The club were promoted into League One at the end of the season via the play-offs, with Walker playing 28 league games and scoring once.
 However, due to strong competition in the central midfield area, he was limited to four league starts and six other appearances in the first half of the 2022–23 season.
 Speaking upon his departure in January 2023, director of football David Flitcroft said that "Brad is a player that wants game time and wants minutes... he hasn't been getting the game time he wants due to the form of other players".
 He had been linked with a return to Hartlepool United, which was a rumour dismissed by manager Keith Curle.

 Tranmere Rovers

 On 12 January 2023, Walker joined EFL League Two side Tranmere Rovers for an undisclosed fee, signing a two-and-a-half-year contract; manager Micky Mellon said that "for a while we've been looking for players of Brad's size and physicality in the midfield areas".
+He made two starts and two substitute appearances in the second half of the 2022–23 season.
+He started the 2023–24 campaign strongly under new manager Nigel Adkins after undergoing an injury operation in the summer.
+On 17 February, he got two assists in a 4–0 win over league leaders Stockport County.
+He played 31 games in the season.
+In October 2024, Walker received a three-match ban for violent conduct following an incident in the 51st minute of Rovers' 3–1 defeat at previous club Crewe Alexandra.
+He picked up a hamstring injury in the new year that required surgery and saw him ruled out for the second half of the 2024–25 season.
+He entered contract negotiations with the club at the end of the campaign.

+Return to Hartlepool United

+On 27 June 2025, it was announced that he would rejoin Hartlepool United, now in the National League, upon the expiry of his Tranmere contract.
+He was Simon Grayson's first signing as manager.